szilard/benchm-ml/z-other-tools/README.md

 Get the [training data of 100K records](https://s3.amazonaws.com/benchm-ml--main/train-0.1m.csv) and the [test data](https://s3.amazonaws.com/benchm-ml--main/test.csv) (csv files).

-I suggest you benchmark random forests, it's both easy to train and provides pretty good accuracy.
+I suggest you benchmark random forests, it's both easy to train (no much tuning needed) and provides pretty good accuracy.
 Use `100` trees and max depth `20`.
 Keep the categorical variables non-ordinal and do not do any feature engineering to improve accuracy.